Civil Lines (magazine): Editorial focus

 Inspired by the British magazine Granta, the magazine focused on high quality unpublished fiction, personal history, reportage and inquiring journalism intended to appeal to intellectual, literate Indians living in urban areas.

 The five issues of Civil lines were edited by Rukun Advani (two issues), Ivan Hutnik, Mukul Kesavan and Kai Friese (one issue each).
-Civil lines was edited by practicing writers rather than academics.
+Civil lines was edited by practising writers rather than academics.
 It therefore had no defined literary manifesto which determined content.
 Civil Lines is ultimately a testimony to power of the story to describe and illuminate.

 Termination

 Ravi Dayal died on 4 June 2006 at the age of 69, and the magazine can be considered defunct from this date onwards.
 A book entitled "Written For Ever: The Best of Civil Lines", edited by Rukun Advani and dedicated to Ravi Dayal as well as Dharma Kumar, was published by Penguin Viking, New Delhi, in late 2009.
 This book is a compendium of nearly all the writings ever published in Civil lines.